SecretFoundation/docs/docs/node-guides/join-validator-mainnet.md

 It's based on actual blocktime as opposed to being based on theoretical blocktime ie (SignedBlocksWindow & MinSignedPerWindow network parameters).

-Here are some examples based on 6.8 & 6.4 real world blocktimes, which we will fluctuate between with activity on the network.
+Signing less than `MinSignedPerWindow` blocks out of every `SignedBlocksWindow` window will result in a downtime slash.
+Blocktime tends to fluctuate on the network.

-- Signing less than 11250 blocks out of every 22500-block window.
-For a block time of 6.8 seconds, this roughly translates to being up for 10.625 hours out of every 21.25-hour window.
+Parameters: 11250 blocks out of every 22500-blocks.

+- For a block time of 6.8 seconds, this roughly translates to being up for 10.625 hours out of every 21.25-hour window.

-- Signing less than 11250 blocks out of every 22500-block window.
-For a block time of 6.4 seconds, this roughly translates to being up for 20 hours out of every 40-hour window.
+- For a block time of 6.4 seconds, this roughly translates to being up for 20 hours out of every 40-hour window.

 Penalties for downtime: